daslef/expo-stickers/README.md

 ## 📝 Notes

-Learn more about building **StickerSmash** app from scratch in [Get started with Expo tutorial](https://docs.expo.dev/tutorial/introduction/).
+Learn more about building that app from scratch in [Get started with Expo tutorial](https://docs.expo.dev/tutorial/introduction/).